certtools/intelmq/intelmq/bots/experts/certbund_contact/README.md

 in order to later decide which information to use.
-And there are no fields for additional information as those informatiom may potentially get lost or be incorrect if the contents of the database changes during and update or reimport.
+And there are no fields for additional information as those informatiom may potentially get lost or be incorrect if the contents of the database changes during an update or re-import.

 The example for an external import source is contact data from RIPE, please see [README-ripe-import.md](README-ripe-import.md).